 Sesame Place, the theme park based around the classic children's "Sesame Street" TV series, has become the first-ever certified autism center.
-That means the Pennsylvania park will offer special activities for children with special needs, along with services from staff members who have undergone extensive training on autism sensitivity and awareness, when it opens for the season on April 28.
+That means the Pennsylvania park offers special activities for children with special needs, along with services from staff members who have undergone extensive training on autism sensitivity and awareness.

 “If you have autism or you are in a family with somebody who has autism, the park environment can be very scary and very intense.
 It’s probably the last place you want to go,” Sesame Park president Cathy Valeriano told TODAY.

 As a certified autism center, more than 80 percent of the staff are required to complete specialized training in sensory awareness, environment communication, motor and social skills and other areas to help meet the needs of children on the autism spectrum, Valeriano said.